licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 Compared with Redux, in RTK, getting one state managed requires a slice, its advanced actions, its selectors and the Redux setup coded in turn and they don't constitue circular dependency, so the cost of development is decreased.

 But, as a slice and its advanced actions are still high-coupling, the cost is still a bit high.
-Besides, the modularity issue is not resolved, which means getting different instances of a module having independent states still needs a module-specific Redux setup that is costly.
+Besides, the modularity issue is not resolved, which means getting different instances of a module having independent states still needs an extra module-wide Redux setup that is costly.

 To sum up, doing state management with RTK receives the same benefits as with Redux at lower cost of development but the cost is still a bit high.

 ## Example module built with Flux

 RTK has done a lot to decrease cost of development but using it is still costly.
-The 2 cons, high coupling between reducers and their actions and the modularity issue that a module can't have multiple instances with independent states, seem to be basic characters of reducer-like solutions.
+The 2 cons, high coupling between reducers and their actions and the modularity issue that a module can't have multiple instances with independent states, seem to be intrinsic characters of reducer-like solutions.
 To figure out how these cons come into being, I would take a look at Redux's parent solution, Flux.

 Again, the React app is initialized with `create-react-app --template typescript`, `src/App.tsx` is cleared for later use, unused files are removed, the package of time helpers is installed: